 This document lists questions commonly encountered by instructors.
-Instructors are strongly encouraged to read through the Instruction FAQ for Students on the Office of the Registrar website, which both provides up-to-date information on logistics for Fall 2020 planning, and also conveys a sense of the students' perspective on these issues.
+Instructors are also strongly encouraged to read through the Instruction FAQ for Students on the Office of the Registrar website, which both provides up-to-date information on logistics for Fall 2020 planning, and also conveys a sense of the students' perspective on these issues.
 Helpful guides and strategies for remote teaching can be found on the Keep Teaching website, along with links to important updates and communications as they become available.
 The Remote Pedagogy Task Force in the Social Sciences Division of L&S has produced a very useful compilation of Advice for Remote Teaching, which includes both general approaches as well as specific guidance regarding technological options available through the campus.
-For more general ongoing updates on the campus response to the COVID-19 pandemic, see this campus listing of resources and support.
+Bcourses offers a range of resources likely to be particularly useful for remote instruction, including a set of online resources for R&C instructors that includes a good deal of information of general interest.
+For further general ongoing updates on the campus response to the COVID-19 pandemic, see this campus listing of resources and support.

 Note: As of July 21, 2020, campus administration has determined that the Fall 2020 semester will begin with entirely remote instruction (details are available here).